• Level of education

 I- Definition and Nature of Food Flavors

-In particular, Chapter II is intended to address food additives from the chemist's perspective and reviews the major families of additives:
+In particular, Chapter II deals with food additives from a chemist's perspective and reviews the main families of additives:

 4) acidulants